Symmetry of hypersurfaces with symmetric boundary: Real analyticity of hypersurfaces in Euclidean space

-for some $M>0$ which is independent of $\lambda$, $\xi$ and $x\in\bar{\mathcal{D}}$. \end{defn} \begin{defn}[cf. \cite{Nirenberg55}] The nonlinear system \eqref{nLS} is called \emph{strongly elliptic (uniformly strongly elliptic, respectively) along $u$} if its linearization \eqref{LS} is strongly elliptic (uniformly strongly elliptic, respectively). \end{defn} Now we are ready to state the following theorem about the boundary regularity. \begin{thm}[cf. \cite{Morrey58-2}] Let $\mathcal{D}\subset \mathbb{R}^p$ be a bounded domain and $\bar{\mathcal{D}}$ be its closure.
+for some $M>0$ which is independent of $\lambda$, $\xi$ and $x\in\bar{\mathcal{D}}$. \end{definition} \begin{definition}[cf. \cite{Nirenberg55}] The nonlinear system \eqref{nLS} is called \emph{strongly elliptic (uniformly strongly elliptic, respectively) along $u$} if its linearization \eqref{LS} is strongly elliptic (uniformly strongly elliptic, respectively). \end{definition} Then Morrey's boundary regularity theorem can be stated as follows. \begin{theorem}[cf. \cite{Morrey58-2}] Let $\mathcal{D}\subset \mathbb{R}^p$ be a bounded domain and $\bar{\mathcal{D}}$ be its closure.
 Let $u=(u^1,\cdots,u^N): \bar{\mathcal{D}}\to \mathbb{R}^N$ be a solution of the following real analytic nonlinear system